-The investments included under "#2 Other" are transferable securities used to attain the investment objective of the Fund.
-There are no minimum environmental or social safeguards applicable to these investments
+The investments included under "#2 Other" are investments (including derivatives and/or cash and cash equivalents), which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments, but are used to attain the investment objective of the Fund.
+There are no minimum environmental or social safeguards applicable to these investments.